vantezzen/journal/README.md

 </html>
 ```
 ### home.html
 This file will be used to create your blog homepage.
-A `post` area should be created.
-This area will be repeated for every post.
+A `post` area should be created which will be repeated for every post.
 This page will be wrapped inside base.html.
+You should add [support for pagination](#pagination-support) to this file.

 Availible variables are:
 - post : Array of all posts
 - title : Blog title
 - description : Blog description
 - copyright : Blog copyright text
+- [pagination](#pagination-support) : True, if pagination is activated
+- [prev](#pagination-support) : Previous page of pagination
+- [next](#pagination-support) : Next page of pagination

 Inside `post` you can use:
 - title : Title of the post.
 This should always be inserted using triple-brackets as the title has already been escaped